sachingirime/stock-agent/README.md

 USAGES:
-1. Install all  the dependencies
+1. Install all  the dependencies in requirements.txt
 2. In command terminal --> streamlit run main.py

 🌍 Project Overview